christinepuri/Group6/README.md

 #### Data Visualization and Presentation
 Christine Ibrahim Puri
 Elena Rivera
-Simon Chamorro

 #### Technologies
 Oneil Anderson

 ### Project Overview:
-Our project will analyze movies throughout history.
-Using the datasets at our disposal, we will identify the variables that relate to oscar performance of actors/actresses/directors and writers.
+Our project analyzed movies throughout history.
+Using the datasets at our disposal, we identified the variables that relate to oscar performance of actors/actresses/directors and writers.
 We will use machine learning models to help predict outcomes of the oscars and address the following questions:

 - Why do certain genres outperform others?
 - What factors influence movie nominations?
-- What genres and production companies have the highest probability of being nominated for an Oscar at the next academy award?
+- What genres have the highest probability of being nominated for an Oscar at the next academy award?

 ### Dataset Details:
 The main movie dataset was originally sourced from The Movie Database (TMDB) via an Open API.
 We sourced this dataset via a [Kaggle Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv).

-To further our data analysis, we sourced the [Oscars Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv) which was originally scraped from the official Academy Awards seach site.
+To further our data analysis, we sourced the [Oscars Dataset](https://www.kaggle.com/unanimad/the-oscar-award) which was originally scraped from the official Academy Awards seach site.

 ### Machine Learning Model
 ![image](https://user-images.githubusercontent.com/85204128/138625256-77b58a78-289b-489b-b88e-c9c5167964b3.png)

 The objective of our project is to compare different machine learning models to identify the model that yields the best prediction score.
-The models to be used are logistic regression, linear regression for those "nominated vs not nominated, and a decision tree/random forest model.
+The models to be used are logistic regression and a decision tree/random forest model.

-We will look to find the most accurate model.

-Independent Vars: Genre, Production Countries

-Dependent Vars: Total Oscars, Total Revenue, Total Budget, Nomination (Binary)

 Due to the selective nature of the Academy, we will assess the majority population using over/under sampling in our models in order to remove any sampling bias in the underlying data.
+We will look to find the most accurate/precise model.

+#### Model Benfits/Limitations
+Random Forest Models are more likely to overfit the data, since they can split on multiple features whereas Logistic Regression handles better where the dimensionality is limited (single or limited variables).

+#### Independent and Target Variables
+Independent Vars: Genre (Dummy), Budget_Ranges (Dummy), Revenue_Ranges (Dummy), Runtime_Ranges (Dummy)

+Dependent Vars: Nomination (Binary)

+#### Updates to feature selection and findings
+In testing the model, we were experiencing high bias, due to the underlying dataset being too simplistic.
+We found that in the process of feature selection, we dropped too many variables which caused more assumptions about the target value.
+To address this issue, we worked to further cleanse the data upstream by binnning budget, revenue, and runtime into low, medium and high buckets.

+This along with dropping null rows, allowed us to combat our underfitting issue help us answer our question of what features/model will be useful for production companies to use in making informed decisions about movie selections and key attributes that will lead to an oscar nomination

+#### Current Balanced Accuracy Score
+Using the Random Forest Model, we yielded Balanced Accuracy Score of 78%.
+This shows that our Nominated classificaiton is performing much better than all the negative (non-nomimated) classifiers.

 ### Technology
 #### Data Cleaning

 To perform ETL on the data to analyze it, we used Python by way of Jupyter Notebook.
 In Jupyter Notebook, we imported the packages of Pandas, Numpy, RegEx, Datetime, and also imported create_engine from SQLAlchemy to export the cleansed data to the database.